top of page

 AR-15

-There are three primary modifications required for proper Super Safety operation.
+After confirming a super safety will function properly in your firearm, there are three primary modifications required for proper Super Safety operation.

 1. Trigger Modification